Pierre-Lannoy/wp-device-detector/readme.txt

 * describe engine capacities: see `wp help device engine` for details;
 * display devices statistics: see `wp help device analytics` for details.

-For a full help on WP-CLI commands in Device Detector, please [read this guide](https://github.com/Pierre-Lannoy/wp-device-detector/blob/master/WP-CLI.md).
+For a full help on WP-CLI commands in Device Detector, please [read this guide](https://perfops.one/device-detector-wpcli).

+> **Device Detector** is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 Based on the amazing [Matomo](https://github.com/matomo-org/matomo) UDD, Device Detector is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.